Glastonbury Festival announces 2024 ticket sale details

-Glastonbury has announced details of when tickets for the 2024 festival will go on sale – find all the information below.
+Glastonbury has shared details about when tickets for the 2024 festival will go on sale – find all the information below.

 - READ MORE: How to get tickets for Glastonbury 2024